openstack-archive/fuel-library/deployment/puppet/ceph/README.md

   --disk-format qcow2 --is-public yes < cirros-0.3.0-x86_64-disk.img
 ```

-This will return somthing like:
+This will return something like:

 ```
    +------------------+--------------------------------------+